danielbodnar/awesome-stars/README.md

 ## awesome

+- [aztek/awesome-self-reference](https://github.com/aztek/awesome-self-reference) - A curated list of examples of self-reference in art, science, and technology
 - [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line) - Use your macOS terminal shell to do awesome things.
 - [moimikey/awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [rajasegar/awesome-codemods](https://github.com/rajasegar/awesome-codemods) - Awesome list of codemods for various languages, libraries and frameworks